 Timeframes to register and submit:

-- 7pm Friday Local time – Challenges are announced for your region on Hackerspace
+- 7pm Friday AEST or NZST – Challenges are announced for your region on Hackerspace

-- 10am Saturday Local time – all competitors are recommended to register as a team on Hackerspace.
+- 10am Saturday AEST or NZST – all competitors are recommended to register as a team on Hackerspace.

-- 4pm Sunday Local time – Your video should be finalised and a URL linking to your video created to load on your Project page.
+- 4pm Sunday AEST or NZST – Your video should be finalised and a URL linking to your video created to load on your Project page.
 It may take some time for your video to load once you have started the upload process.

-- 5pm Sunday local time – deadline for locking in a further 1 National challenges and 1 State/Territory challenges.
-You MUST have all parts of your competition entry finalised before 5:00pm Local time which includes 1) your team page, 2) your data story description and detail of data sets used 3) your Project outcomes (demo’s, code, graphics, photos submitted, and 4) your video link uploaded.
+- 5pm Sunday AEST or NZST – You MUST have all parts of your competition entry finalised before 5:00pm Local time which includes 1) your team page, 2) your data story description and detail of data sets used 3) your Project outcomes (demo’s, code, graphics, photos submitted, 4) challenges selected and justified, and 5) your video link uploaded.